Addressing Health Disparities at the Intersection of Race, Ethnicity and Disability: Project Intersect

 Project Intersect Summary

-Project Intersect is funded by the Centers for Disease Control and Prevention (CDC), National Center on Birth Defects and Developmental Disabilities (NCBDDD) under Cooperative Agreement U01DD000231 to the Association of University Centers on Disabilities (AUCD).
+Project Intersect was funded by a cooperative agreement (#U01DD000231) between the Centers for Disease Control and Prevention (CDC), National Center on Birth Defects and Developmental Disabilities (NCBDDD) and the Association of University Centers on Disabilities (AUCD).